kartabyakrishna/Data-Science-Engineering/6th-Semester/PP-Lab/Week03/Week03.md

 Process exited after 0.277 seconds with return value 0 Press any key to continue . . .
 ```
+### Explanation:

+1. **Matrix A Initialization:**
+   - A 4x4 matrix A is initialized with the provided values, representing the input matrix.

+2. **OpenMP Parallel Region:**
+   - The code enters a parallel region using `#pragma omp parallel for`, parallelizing the outer loop that iterates over the rows of the matrices.
+This allows concurrent execution of operations on different rows by multiple threads.

+3. **Matrix B Calculation:**
+   - Within the parallel region, each element of matrix B is computed independently based on the following conditions:
+     - If the element is a non-border element (not on the first or last row or column), its value in B is set to the 1's complement of the corresponding element in matrix A.
+     - If the element is a border element, its value in B remains the same as in matrix A.

+4. **Matrix D Calculation:**
+   - Simultaneously, within the parallel region, matrix D is computed based on the given logic:
+     - Diagonal elements in D are set to 1.
+     - Off-diagonal elements are set to the absolute difference between their row and column indices plus 1.

+5. **Display Matrices:**
+   - After the parallel region, the program displays the original matrix A and the computed matrices B and D.

+In summary, the program takes advantage of parallel processing with OpenMP to efficiently perform operations on matrices.
+It calculates matrix B by replacing non-border elements of matrix A with their 1's complement, and it generates matrix D based on a specific logic.
+The parallelization allows for improved performance, especially when dealing with large matrices, by leveraging multiple threads to concurrently handle different portions of the computation.
+#
 ## Q5: Write a parallel program in OpenMP to reverse the digits of the following integer array of size 9.
 Initialize the input array to the following values:
 ### a.
 Input array: `18, 523, 301, 1234, 2, 14, 108, 150, 1928`
 ### b.
 Output array: `81, 325, 103, 4321, 2, 41, 801, 51, 8291`